ELIVCO LSPA9 Smart Plug

 Background

-that supports Tasmota, so I purchased two of them from AliExpress for €15.26 with free shipping.
-However, upon arrival, I discovered that although the appearance of the plugs was identical, the printed model number was ELIVCO LSPA9
+A friend of mine recommended a smart plug Athom PG01EU16A that supports Tasmota ↗, so I purchased two of them from AliExpress for €15.26 with free shipping.
+However, upon arrival, I discovered that although the appearance of the plugs was identical, the printed model number was ELIVCO LSPA9 instead.

-There are no external screws, according to this post [Archive], we can crack it open by applying pressure to the top sides.
+There are no external screws, according to this post ↗ [Archive] ↗, we can crack it open by applying pressure to the top sides.

 Hardware

-printed on the Wi-Fi module, a quick search showed that it's another Tuya module based on the Beken BK7231 series ARM SoC, this is the third time I stepped on these landmines from Tuya.
+After disassembling it, I saw a model number CB2S printed on the Wi-Fi module, a quick search showed that it’s another Tuya module based on the Beken BK7231 series ARM SoC, this is the third time I stepped on these landmines from Tuya.

 And what made things worse is that the CB2S module has a unique pinout that is not similar to any commonly available ESP modules: